 The A.G.
 Lafley Family Scholarship, established by A.G.
-Lafley, Class of 1969, is awarded to students whose academic work includes an emphasis on globalization across the curriculum.
-Preference is given to students who participate in Hamilton's New York City or Washington, D.C., semesters (or similar domestic off-campus study programs) and a Hamilton-approved study-abroad program.
+Lafley, Class of 1969, is awarded with preference given to students who have participated or are participating in a Hamilton-approved study-abroad program.
+When possible, recipients should have at least a 3.0 GPA.